EduardEdiJerkovic/Nenr7/README.md

 # Nenr7

-This is code is homework for my Fuzzy, Evolutionary and Neuro-computing univercity class.
+This code is homework for my Fuzzy, Evolutionary and Neuro-computing university class.

 It contains neural network with genetic algorithm optimisation of parameters.